acmCSUFDev/cpp-tui-workshop/README.md

 cmake --build .
 ```

-To run, you can run `./cpp-tui-workshop`.
+To run, you can run any of the `.out` files.